Joseph Lombardo: Conviction and sentencing

 On September 10, 2007, Lombardo was convicted of racketeering, extortion, loan sharking and murder.
 On September 27, 2007, the same jury found Lombardo guilty of the 1974 Seifert murder.

 On February 2, 2009, Zagel sentenced Lombardo, seated in a wheelchair, to life in prison for the convictions.
 Lombardo had continually professed his innocence, telling the court, "Now I suppose the court is going to send me to a life in prison for something I did not do."
 He also said he was sorry for the suffering of the Seifert family but added, "I did not kill Danny Seifert."
 Zagel had told Lombardo, "Mr. Lombardo, you are not like the toxic creature I've seen forming in one of your co-defendants," referring to Frank Calabrese, Sr., whom Zagel had sentenced to life in prison the previous week, but after Lombardo had insisted his innocence, Zagel also said, "The worst things you have done are terrible and I see no regret in you."

 Prison and death

 In September 2006, while in federal lockup at the Metropolitan Correctional Center in Chicago, Lombardo had a heart attack and was taken to Northwestern Memorial Hospital, where he was diagnosed as having had a minor heart attack; he was put into an operating room where he underwent surgery, to have a stent installed—his fourth stent procedure.
 It was also reported he suffered from throat cancer and that his gallbladder had been removed.

-He served his sentence at ADX Florence supermax prison, where he died on October 19, 2019, at the age of 90.
+He served his sentence at the ADX Florence supermax prison, where he died on October 19, 2019, at the age of 90.